mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 My takeaway from these considerations and experiments is that the center channel should be left intact as much as possible.
 What is the "center channel" in a stereo recording?—It's the sum of the left and right channels.
-In the audio engineering world this is known as the "Mid" component of "Mid/Side" representation.
+In the audio engineering world, this is known as the "Mid" component of the "Mid/Side" representation.
 Note that "Mid" is actually more than just the center.
 If we consider what happens when we add left and right channels together (L+R), we can observe the following results: